 "I've got a network of trustworthy associates at like-minded restaurants, surf instructors, sailing guides, yoga instructors, you name it, who all feed clients to ADDICTION," Bendik adds, noting that by cultivating tight relationships throughout the islands, he can insure the right clients are attracted to ADDICTION.
 That is, the kind of people he would surround himself with.

 Indeed the buzz around local circles in Honolulu is that you can't experience a true nightclub anywhere but ADDICTION.
-It's intimate and surprisingly private for a miniscule space – but that just adds to the allure, says Bendik, who recently visited THE MODERN HONOLULU with girlfriend Becca Tobin, case member of the hit TV show "Glee".
+It's intimate and surprisingly private for a miniscule space – but that just adds to the allure, says Bendik, who recently visited THE MODERN HONOLULU with girlfriend Becca Tobin, cast member of the hit TV show "Glee".

 "What we can squeeze into that little square room is like a puzzle," he says.
 "It's all about the right formula to make people feel at ease, kick back and enjoy themselves."